vgonda/vgonda.github.io/talks/a11y-for-product/slides.md

 - Are things grouped in a way that makes sense?
 Is something repetitive?
 - And if the user reaches a button on the screen, is it clear what action it performs
 - More than just for screen reader.
 It can cause anxiety for your user if they don't know what will happen when they press a button.
+- Finally, this is another case that would make it possible to build your app for desktop or TV

 ---